JimDesu/basis-lang/spec.md

 **Non-buffer types** are types whose representation includes references, identity, dispatch information, or other non-byte semantics.
 The category includes pointers, command-typed values (the `:<...>`, `?<...>`, `!<...>` family), fexpr-typed values (the `:<*>`, `?<*>`, `!<*>` family), objects, and variants.

-The split is enforced by a **containment rule**: a buffer-backed type may contain only buffer-backed types.
-A record's fields must all be buffer-backed; a union's candidates must all be buffer-backed; a typed buffer `[N]T` requires `T` to be buffer-backed; a domain's parent must be buffer-backed.
+The split is enforced by a **containment rule**: byte-aggregate containers — records, unions, typed buffers `[N]T`, and domain parents — admit only **fixed-size buffer-backed** contents.
+A record's fields must all be fixed-size buffer-backed; a union's candidates must all be fixed-size buffer-backed; a typed buffer `[N]T` requires `T` to be fixed-size buffer-backed; a domain's parent must be fixed-size buffer-backed.
+The runtime-length forms `[]` and `[]T`, while themselves buffer-backed, do not have a static byte-width and are therefore excluded from these positions.
 Non-buffer types may appear only at top-level positions — slots introduced via `#`, parameters, receivers — or as fields of objects or candidates of variants.
-Object fields and variant candidates are unrestricted as to category; they may hold buffer-backed or non-buffer types freely.
+Object fields and variant candidates are unrestricted as to category; they may hold fixed-size buffer-backed, runtime-length buffer-backed, or non-buffer types freely.

-The grammar enforces this distinction directly: record-field and union-candidate type expressions admit only the buffer-backed forms; object-field and variant-candidate type expressions admit any type.
-No grammar change is needed to enforce the rule — the two-tier type-expression non-terminal has the partition built in.
+The grammar enforces the byte-aggregate-vs-other distinction by partitioning the type-expression non-terminal: record-field, union-candidate, `[N]T`-element, and domain-parent positions admit a `fixed-size-type-expr` (Appendix B), which excludes the runtime-length forms `[]` and `[]T` and all non-buffer forms.
+Object-field and variant-candidate positions admit the full `type-expr`.
+Named-type references in `fixed-size-type-expr` positions are checked by the typechecker against the resolved type's category.

 The containment rule's load-bearing consequence is that mutation either succeeds fully or fails fully (principle 4, §1.2).
 A record's bytes are unambiguously a byte-aggregate, copy-restored to the caller's slot atomically on success and not at all on failure.
 A record-with-pointers would punch a hole in this — the pointer copies, the pointee doesn't, and partial-failure semantics drift.
 The containment rule eliminates the concern at the type level rather than relying on convention or analysis.